ARM-software/psa-api/doc/ext-pqc/api/lms.rst

     Therefore, the |API| does not support LMS or HSS key pairs, or the associated signing operations.

 .. note::
-    A full set of NIST-approved parameter sets for LMS and HSS is defined in :cite-title:`SP800-208` §4, with the additional IANA identifiers defined in :cite-title:`CFRG-LMS`.
+    A full set of NIST-approved parameter sets for LMS and HSS is defined in :cite-title:`SP800-208` §4, with the additional IANA identifiers defined in :rfc-title:`9858`.

 .. _lms-keys: